tgskiv/skydiving-mod-fabric/README.md

 - **Wind cone**: You must use command /give @p skydivingmod:windsock (I don't remember exactly)
 - **Low altitude wind influence**:
   Wind strength will vary depending on your altitude above the terrain — lower altitudes will have less wind effect.
   - 0-5 blocks - 30% effect
   - 5-10 blocks - 50% effect
   - 10+ blocks - 100% effect
 - **Crafting recipe for Wind Sock Block 🏳**:
   Craftable visual indicators to show current wind direction and speed in-world.
 - **Settings**.
 Settings page with a persistent state
-- **Thermal Columns & Downwash, Biome-Aware Wind**
+- **Thermal Columns & Downwash**

   Different biomes will influence wind direction and intensity (e.g., deserts may have stronger gusts, forests more turbulence).
   Air currents will push the player up or down based on vertical airflows, simulating thermals and sink zones.

-  Raise when day:
-    - Bare soil, dry grasslands, or any type of stone blocks slopes heat up quickly under the sun.

   Raise always:
   - Players are above slopes or ridges which facing the wind

   Falling always:
-    - Players are above rivers, lakes
   - Players are above slopes or ridges against the wind

   Effects are most strong when 10-100 blocks above the ground and gradually lose strength above and beyond this range